AlexanderMesa/Mongo-Scrape/README.md

 # Mongo-Scrape

-This is a server-side application that uses Cheerio to get the latest news from News & Observer.
+This is a server-side application that uses Cheerio to get the latest news from New York Times.
 The data is stored on MongoDB.